uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 bannerLink: 'https://unsplash.com/photos/dGMcpbzcq1I'
 # see src/pages/index.js for default keywords
 keywords: design,developer experience
-excerpt: DX is the user experience from a developer's perspective when using a product or service such as client libraries, APIs, SDKs, frameworks, or other developer tools.
+excerpt: DX is the user experience from a developer's perspective when using a product or service such as client libraries, APIs, SDKs, frameworks, and other developer tools.
 ---

 I'm sure you've heard of UX (User Experience) and from what I have seen and read online it mostly relates to the user experience of end-users when using a product or service.